vedantmehta2808/STAT-689-HW/README.md

-# Statistical Computation with Python
+# Statistical Computation with Python and R

-This repo contains files relating to statistical computations in Python
+This repo contains files relating to statistical computations in Python and R